Ehsan-O/Pewlett-Hackard-Analysis/README.md

 &nbsp;

-1. The company told us that anyone born between 1952 and 1955 will begin to retire so using the query below we joind and filter the data in "employees" and "titles" tables to get the names and titles of the employees born between 1952 and 1955 and export them to a CSV file([retirement_titles.csv](Data/retirement_titles.csv)):
+1. The company told us that anyone born between 1952 and 1955 will begin to retire so using the query below we joined and filter the data in "employees" and "titles" tables to get the names and titles of the employees born between 1952 and 1955 and export them to a CSV file([retirement_titles.csv](Data/retirement_titles.csv)):

     ```sql
     SELECT e.emp_no,